Managed Risk Program: Measure and Engage

 - Complying with all applicable local, state, provincial, federal and foreign laws in using the MVS and any provided tools used in conjunction with MVS including but not limited to the vulnerability scan-management and reporting platform portal;

-- Advising eSentire of network and IP/endpoint range changes to scope. for the avoidance of any doubt, any material changes to the IP/endpoint count including overages that are greater than a five percent (5%) increase to the contracted scope in any sustained manner greated that three (3) days may incur additional costs at the then-current contract rate and shall be calculated by eSentire and billed to Client minus any newly applicable volume discount;
+- Advising eSentire of network and IP/endpoint range changes to scope. for the avoidance of any doubt, any material changes to the IP/endpoint count including overages that are greater than a five percent (5%) increase to the contracted scope in any sustained manner greater than thirty (30) days may incur additional costs at the then-current contract rate and shall be calculated by eSentire and billed to Client minus any newly applicable volume discount;

 Client responsibilities for Web Application Scanning.
 Client is responsible for: